 Members of the OCCRO are volunteers interested in helping people deal with the after-effects of a traumatic event.
 Therefore, debriefings are conducted free of charge.

 Members of the OCCRO are available to speak to your organization or community group free of charge.

-To request a response team or a presentation,contact OCCRO through the Common Ground 24 Hour Resource and Crisis Helpline at 1-800-231-1127.
+To arrange a debriefing after a critical incident or to request a presentation, contact OCCRO through the Common Ground 24 Hour Resource and Crisis Helpline at 1.800.231.1127.